 This group met initially in December 2013, after a few BC post-secondary librarians began to meet and share ideas, tools, and strategies on how they might support faculty in their adoption of open textbooks and OER.
 The resources and guides shared here is a result of this continuing provincial collaboration.

 The group meets monthly virtually (by telephone or web conference) and shares it’s work on a Mediawiki space.
 The activities and work of the BC Open Education Librarians is supported by BCcampus.
-For more information or find out how you can get involved, contact Debra Flewelling, BCOEL Chair-elect, firstname.lastname@example.org.
+For more information or find out how you can get involved, contact Debra Flewelling, BCOEL Chair, firstname.lastname@example.org or Brenda Smith, Chair-Elect, email@example.com.
 Follow this group’s happenings on Twitter #bcoer.

 Frame of Reference

 (note this 2014 Frame of Reference is currently being updated)

 Open Education Resources (OER) is a broadly defined term and includes resources related to the development of instruction.
 For the purpose of this project, OER will refer to open resources such as journal articles, books, associated course materials and AV materials such as streaming audio and video.
 At this time course development materials, such as instructional modules, course syllabi, presentation and quizzes, will not be included. (http://wiki.creativecommons.org/What_is_OER%3F)